michelesr/thesis/src/intro.md

 This work aims to cover the whole development process of modern web applications organized in micro-environments called *containers*.
-It shows how development can be made easier with containers adoption, and how automated testing with a good test suite, together with a continuous integration system, improve effectively the software quality because they help in discovering bugs and act by themselves as quality indicators.
+It shows how development can be made easier with containers adoption, and how automated testing with a good test suite, together with a Continuous Integration system, improve effectively the software quality because they help in discovering bugs and act by themselves as quality indicators.

-A *container* is an isolated environment where an application resides and runs.
+A container is an isolated environment where an application resides and runs.
 Containers can communicate to each other using a virtual network provided by the *container engine*, which is also the software that creates and manage them.
-A container based approach leads to different advantages in production, where provides scalability, reliability, automation, better management, and rolling updates.
+A container based virtualization approach leads to different advantages in production, where provides scalability, reliability, automation, better management, and rolling updates.
 For the developers, containers can be used to obtain a development environment similar to the production one, eliminating the disadvantages arising from the differences between these two environments, such as bugs related to different versions of one or more application components.
 For example the web server application used in production could be different (or a different version) from that used in development.

-Part of the thesis work consisted in comparing different typologies of tests that could be implemented for a software, and finding the most suitable and urgent for the case of study taken into account.

-The typology of the tests implemented in this thesis work are *end-to-end*.
+Part of the research work preceding the thesis consisted in comparing different typologies of tests that could be implemented for a software, and finding the most suitable and urgent for the case of study taken into account.
+The testing typology chosen for this thesis work is *end-to-end*.
 End-to-end testing is the testing of the final product, and its purpose is to simulate in a programmatic way the user interaction with the application interface, in order to discover bugs that are visible from the external.
 Those bugs are the same that the users discover first, and thus the most urgent to deal with.
 End-to-end testing for web applications involves systems to drive different web browsers, make them interacting with the application and so ensuring that the application features are working properly.

-Regarding the testing of the software, there is a series of steps to perform in order to adapt the testing process to the container based architecture, gaining the advantages of a standardized testing environment that is completely reproducible.
+Regarding the testing of the software, there is a series of steps to perform in order to adapt the testing process to the container based virtualization, gaining the advantages of a standardized testing environment that is completely reproducible.
 Often developers don't run integration and end-to-end tests on their desktop or laptop machines because they don't want to configure the